wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/Retrieve EdgeCmd utility help.md

 	edgecmd Help <componentId> <facetName>
 	```

-	For more information, see the example [Help for the Port facet within the System component](#help-for-the-port-facet-within-the-system-component).
+	For more information, see the example, [Help for the Port facet within the System component](#help-for-the-port-facet-within-the-system-component).

 ### Examples